lee7632/pyroprocessing_discrete.event.simulation/documentation/fuel.fabrication/variable.list.md

 <li>_false_alarm_test=difference in selected material quantities...compared to threshold to trigger false alarm
 <li>file_=part of the file names for saving, opening, writing, etc.; i.e., file_tree is directory structure
 <li>filename=same thing
-<li>failure_time=time record to determine melter failure; if there is a failure, failure_time resets to 0; i.e., there is a new probability distribution
 </ul>
 <ul>
 <b>G</b>